QhtSec/HelloEvidence/README.md

 # Hello Evidence - DFIR Script

 ## Description
 This is my first script that try to collect simple artifacts.
-It collects system information like running processes, network connections, and Windows security event logs.
+It will ask you to choose output format json, csv or txt, then it will collects system information like running processes, network connections, and Windows security event logs.